What is the Agriculture Internship in Vietnam all about?

 - Cost: £3174 / $4955 for 8 weeks

 (A total deposit of £550 / $880 is required to secure your space on this specific placement)

-- Location: Ho Chi Minh City or Hanoi or some regional placements in Vietnam depending on specialty
+- Location: Ho Chi Minh City or Hanoi, Vietnam

 - Working hours: Monday – Friday, 30 hours per week